To create data filters for your source data, complete the following:

 - Select the ETL Configuration tab and click Create.

 - From the Create drop-down list, select the filtering criterion for the ETL configuration.
-You can select one of the following: Regex, IP/Network, or FQDN.
+You can select one of the following: Regex, IP/Network, FQDN, NIOS HOST, IP/Network, FQDN DNS Record Type, OPHID, or ON-PREM HOST.

 - Depending on your selection, complete the following in the Create ETL Filter wizard and then click Save & Close: